DarkJets-hep/excitedquarks-rivet/README.md

 -c "ExcitedFermion:ug2uStar = on" #Sets on the process ug → u* → ug
--c "4000001:m0 = 2000" #Sets the mass of the excited down quark to be 2 TeV -c "4000002:m0 = 2000" #Sets the mass of the excited up quark to be 2 TeV -c "ExcitedFermion:Lambda = 2000" #Sets the contact interaction to be 2 TeV -c "ExcitedFermion:coupF = 1.0" #Couplings to other particles -c "ExcitedFermion:coupFprime = 1.0" #Couplings to other particles -c "ExcitedFermion:coupFcol = 1.0" #Couplings to other particles
+-c "4000001:m0 = 2000" #Sets the mass of the excited down quark to be 2 TeV -c "4000002:m0 = 2000" #Sets the mass of the excited up quark to be 2 TeV -c "ExcitedFermion:Lambda = 2000" #Sets the compositeness scale Lambda to be 2 TeV
+#The following 3 lines allows couplings to other particles:
+-c "ExcitedFermion:coupF = 1.0" #Sets the strength f of the SU(2) coupling
+-c "ExcitedFermion:coupFprime = 1.0" #Sets the strength f' of the U(1) coupling
+-c "ExcitedFermion:coupFcol = 1.0" #Sets the strength f_c of the SU(3) coupling
 -c "4000001:mayDecay = on" #Allows decay of the excited down quark -c "4000002:mayDecay = on" #Allows decay of the excited up quark -c "PhaseSpace:pTHatMin=30" #Sets the minimum cut on the momentum transfer of the interaction to be 30 GeV